Lifailon/TorAPI/README.md

 | [RuTor](https://rutor.info)         | 2       | No           | Yes          | *Custom* |
 | [NoNameClub](https://nnmclub.to)    | 1       | No           | Yes          | Native   |

 **\*** Registration is required only when downloading a torrent file via a direct link.
-All distributions when searching by ID contain **hash** (cookies have already been added) and **magnet links** (containing a list of trackers), which allow you to download the contents of the distribution or generate a torrent file using any torrent client after downloading the metadata.
+All distributions when searching by **id** contain **hash** (cookies have already been added) and **magnet links** (containing a list of trackers), which allow you to immediately start downloading contents or generate a torrent file using any torrent client after downloading the metadata.

 The RSS feed is accessed by redirecting the original feed.
 For providers that do not support RSS by default, a custom news feed has been implemented from the main page.